James White (Scottish footballer)

-James White (21 August 1899 – August 1983), also known as Jimmy White or Tec White, is a Scottish former footballer who spent most of his career playing for Fall River Marksmen in the American Soccer League.
+James White (21 August 1899 – August 1983) was a Scottish footballer who spent most of his career playing for Fall River in the American Soccer League.
 He was born in Airdrie, North Lanarkshire, Scotland.

 Playing career

-In 1920, White signed with Albion Rovers of the Scottish League and helped them reach the 1920 Scottish Cup Final where they lost to Kilmarnock; his brother Jock was also in the side (two other brothers, Willie and Tom, were also footballers – all four played together for Heart of Midlothian in the Lord Provost's Rent Relief Cup final of 1923 which their side won through two goals from Jock).
+In 1920, White signed with Albion Rovers of the Scottish League and helped them reach the 1920 Scottish Cup final where they lost to Kilmarnock; his brother Jock was also in the side (two other brothers, Willie and Tom, were also footballers – all four played together for Heart of Midlothian in the Lord Provost's Rent Relief Cup final of 1923 which their side won through two goals from Jock).
 He spent two seasons with Albion before joining Maidstone United of the English Southern League in 1923.
 After one season with Maidstone, White transferred to Motherwell.

-White was one of several players who were recruited from the Scottish League by Sam Mark to play for Fall River Marksmen.
-Others included Tommy Martin, also from Motherwell, Charlie McGill from Third Lanark and wing-half Bill McPherson from Beith.
-These players would become the backbone of the a very successful Marksmen team during the 1920s and early 1930s.
+White was one of several players who were recruited from the Scottish League by Sam Mark to play for Fall River Others included Tommy Martin, also from Motherwell, Charlie McGill from Third Lanark and wing-half Bill McPherson from Beith.
+These players would become the backbone of the very successful 'Marksmen' team during the 1920s and early 1930s.
 In later seasons his teammates also included, among others, Billy Gonsalves, Bert Patenaude, Werner Nilsen and Alex McNab.

-Between 1925 and 1931, White made 243 league appearances and scored 111 goals for the Marksmen in the American Soccer League, helping them win five league titles.
-He also helped them win the National Challenge Cup three times, scoring twice goals in the 1927 final against Holley Carburetor F.C.
+Between 1925 and 1931, White made 243 league appearances and scored 111 goals for the 'Marksmen' in the American Soccer League, helping them win five league titles.
+He also helped them win the National Challenge Cup three times, scoring two goals in the 1927 final against Holley Carburetor F.C.